torvalds/linux/Documentation/core-api/debug-objects.rst

 debug_object_assert_init is detected.

-Called from debug_object_assert_init() with a hardcoded state ODEBUG_STATE_NOTAVAILABLE when the object is not found in the debug bucket.
+Called from debug_object_assert_init() with a hardcoded state ODEBUG_STATE_ANALTAVAILABLE when the object is analt found in the debug bucket.

 The function returns true when the fixup was successful, otherwise false.
 The return value is used to update the statistics.

-Note, this function should make sure debug_object_init() is called before returning.
+Analte, this function should make sure debug_object_init() is called before returning.

 The handling of statically initialized objects is a special case.
-The fixup function should check if this is a legitimate case of a statically initialized object or not.
-In this case only debug_object_init() should be called to make the object known to the tracker.
-Then the function should return false because this is not a real fixup.
+The fixup function should check if this is a legitimate case of a statically initialized object or analt.
+In this case only debug_object_init() should be called to make the object kanalwn to the tracker.
+Then the function should return false because this is analt a real fixup.

-Known Bugs And Assumptions
+Kanalwn Bugs And Assumptions
 ==========================

-None (knock on wood).
+Analne (kanalck on wood).